 It is common for sponsors to collect other fees in addition to earning their share of the cash flow distributions or sales proceeds.
 For example, a sponsor might charge a 1% acquisition fee and/or a 5-10% development fee in exchange for finding and managing the deal, respectively.

 What to Be Cautious About During Real Estate Syndication?

 Investors will always want to do their due diligence on sponsors prior to investing in syndication.

 - How much experience does the sponsor have in the local market and with that asset class?
 How many deals have they done that are similar to the one you are considering?

-- Does the sponsor spearhead syndications for a living, or does this appear to be their first attempt or a new hobby for them?
+- Does the sponsor spearhead syndications for a living.
+Or does this appear to be their first attempt or a new hobby for them?

 - What is the reputation like of each of the sponsor’s general partners?
 Are they well-known and respected in the marketplace?

 - Who else does the sponsor have on their team, either internally or their third-party contractors?
 What is each person or group’s role and responsibility?
 How will these players all interact to ensure seamless execution of the deal?